Search for New Physics in Electronic Recoil Data from XENONnT

 Fig.~\ref{fig:limits} shows the 90\,$\%$ confidence level (C.L.) upper limit on solar axions, bosonic DM models, and solar neutrinos with an enhanced magnetic moment together with sensitivity bands estimated from the background-only fit.
-The solar axion limit is the upper bound of a 3D confidence volume evaluated in the space of $g_\mathrm{ae}$, $g_\mathrm{a\gamma}$, and $g_\mathrm{an}^\mathrm{eff}$, and projected onto the $g_\mathrm{a\gamma}$ vs. $g_\mathrm{ae}$ space.
+The solar axion limit is the upper bound of a 3D confidence volume evaluated in the space of $g_\mathrm{ae}$, $g_\mathrm{a\upgamma}$, and $g_\mathrm{an}^\mathrm{eff}$, and projected onto the $g_\mathrm{a\upgamma}$ vs. $g_\mathrm{ae}$ space.
 The 90\,\% C.L. upper limit on the 14.4\,keV peak from the solar axion $^{57}$Fe component is 20\,events/(t$\cdot$y).
+Those limits hold for axion masses up to $\sim$100\,eV/$c^2$.
 Since the $^{83\mathrm{m}}$Kr rate is left unconstrained, we only place upper limits for bosonic DM with a mass between (1, 39) and (44, 140)\,keV/c$^2$.
 The maximum local significance of this search is around 1.8\,$\sigma$.
 The excess observed in the XENON1T experiment~\cite{XENON:2020rca}, when modeled as a 2.3\,keV mono-energetic peak, is excluded with a statistical significance of $\sim$4$\,\sigma$.
-The 90\,$\%$ C.L. upper limit on solar neutrinos with an enhanced magnetic moment is $\mu_{\upnu} < 6.3 \times 10^{-12}\,\mu_\mathrm{B}$.
+The 90\,$\%$ C.L. upper limit on solar neutrinos with an enhanced magnetic moment is $\mu_{\upnu} < 6.4 \times 10^{-12}\,\mu_\mathrm{B}$.

 We also searched for a tritium component on top of the background model $B_0$.
-The best-fit rate of tritium is 0 and the upper limit\,(90\,\% C.L.) is 14\,events/(t$\cdot$y), corresponding to a concentration of $5.4\times10^{-26}$\,mol/mol of tritium in xenon.
-If the excess observed in XENON1T was from trace amounts of tritium, the disappearance of the excess in XENONnT may be resulted from the aforementioned rigorous tritium prevention measures.
+The best-fit rate of tritium is 0 and the upper limit\,(90\,\% C.L.) is 15\,events/(t$\cdot$y), corresponding to a concentration of $5.8\times10^{-26}$\,mol/mol of tritium in xenon.
+If the excess observed in XENON1T was from trace amounts of tritium, the disappearance of the excess in XENONnT may have resulted from the aforementioned rigorous tritium prevention measures.